withastro/astro/.changeset/twenty-cobras-push.md

 Changes the data returned for `page.url.next` and `page.url.prev` to include the value set for `base` in your Astro config.

 Previously, you had to manually prepend your configured value for `base` to the URL path.
-Now, Astro automatically includes your `base` value to `next` and `prev` URLs.
+Now, Astro automatically includes your `base` value in `next` and `prev` URLs.

 If you are using the `paginate()` function for "previous" and "next" URLs, remove any existing `base` value as it is now added for you: